Mulan-94/scrappy/README.rst

     https://github.com/Mulan-94/polarvis

 It consists of a pipeline script `showrunner.sh <./posta/showrunner.sh>`_ which performs multiple steps to achieve this end goal.
-This bash script can be modified to suit one's needs.
+This bash script CAN and **SHOULD** be modified to suit one's needs.

 To avail the scripts required for ``showrunner.sh``, initialise those files using the following command: